VHS Revival looks back at some of cinema’s best loved taglines.

 Along with posters and teaser trailers, their aim is to sell a movie without giving too much away.
 A great movie tagline says an awful lot using very little.
-It is clever and memorable, and along with its accompanying image sells a picture to its potential audience by establishing tone and genre, giving you an idea of what you might be able to expect, while unlocking your imagination to what might lie beyond.
+It is clever and memorable, selling a picture to its potential audience by giving them an idea of what to expect without giving too much away.

 Tagline: In Space No One Can Hear You Scream

 Movie: Alien (1979)

 It is only fitting that one of the most terrifying movies of all time has a tagline as chillingly ominous.
 They say the key to any great horror is isolation.
 Whether you’re running barefoot through a desolate forest or find yourself kidnapped and taken to the deserted outback, knowing there is nobody around for miles is about as frightening as it gets.
 If those scenarios are not desperate enough for you, then imagine being alone in the vastness of space with only a Xenomorph to keep you company.

 Alien takes this tried-and-tested formula and ramps the tension up to hyper-speed, plunging our female protagonist into the depths of outer space with one of the most unrelenting monsters you could ever dare to dream of.
 Establishing a cold and paranoid environment, the director keeps the movie’s biggest threat largely in the shadows, finally unleashing the Xenomorph in all of its drooling glory as Ripley finds herself without a soul to aid her.

 The very thought of someone screaming into space leaves you with an image of anguished silence, a breathless and contorted face in an environment stripped of humanity.
 Alien has one of the most potent taglines ever imagined, and like all great horror teasers it taps into the innate fears of the human condition, opening a window of uncertainty and daring you to peer inside.